Scott Riggs: Sprint Cup Series

 In 2013, he announced that would begin driving for Xxxtreme Motorsport in the No. 44 Ford Fusion, with sponsorship from No Label Watches, hendrickcars.com, and Everest College.
 He made his debut at Phoenix, finishing 43rd after blowing a tire.

 Personal life

-Riggs' son Layne currently competes in the CARS Late Model Stock Tour.
-And is scheduled to make his first NASCAR Truck series start at IRP for Halmar Friesen Racing in 2022.
+Riggs' son, Layne Riggs, currently competes in the NASCAR Craftsman Truck Series, driving the No. 34 truck for Front Row Motorsports.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)